DSaunders/EasyEvents/readme.md

 - .NET Core
 - Strongly typed events and handlers
 - Async everywhere
-- Add processors that run for every event on a stream (to project into reporting, raise new events or just for logging)
 - Multiple event storage options; SqlServer, file system and in-memory (EventStore coming soon)

 Raise events, then create handlers that respond to the events and modify state.
 When your application re-starts, replay all of the events to restore your state with one line of code.

+Add processors that run for every event on a stream (to project into reporting, raise new events or just for logging).

 EasyEvents makes is easy to persist events - not state.